What is Dyslexia?

 What we know about dyslexia...

-*There is often a family history of similar difficulties
+*Often a family history of similar difficulties

 *Inconsistent "misfiring" of the brain